 Then, Harry's heart, fluttering, crashed into his ribcage as he landed, unsteadily, upon the staircase, and his knees buckling out beneath him, he crashed forward, sprawling onto the stairs.

 He had made it!
 He had won!

-Pushing himself up unsteadily, he crept down the staircase until he firm ground, and from there, he walked without holding his arms out like a zombie until he reached the dungeons.
+Pushing himself up unsteadily, he crept down the staircase until he felt firm ground, and from there, he walked without holding his arms out like a zombie until he reached the dungeons.

-Laughing, Harry reached up and pulled out his blindfold.
+Laughing, Harry reached up and pulled off his blindfold.
 For the briefest of seconds the world pounded a dazzling amount on light and sights and colors into his eyes that he had to blink rapidly before adjusting to it.